 - Suicidal thoughts-“I want to go to sleep and never wake up”

 Any one of the above signs present in someone does not absolutely indicate serious distress.
 However, you may become alarmed by changes which are extreme or by significant changes that last longer than is typical.
 If there is doubt about the seriousness of the problem, consult with a Georgia Tech Counseling Center staff member about evaluating the situation and taking the most appropriate steps.

-What should I say to my distressed daughter or son?
+What should I say to my distressed student?

 It is important to talk to your student about your concerns.
-Asking someone if she or he has thoughts about suicide will not put the idea in the person´s head, but you will provide the person with a safe space to discuss their feelings.
+Asking someone if they have thoughts about suicide will not put the idea in the person´s head, but you will provide the person with a safe space to discuss their feelings.

 - Communicate your concern to the student: “I’ve noticed you’ve been visiting home more frequently.
 How have you been?”